 LinhGo Labs

-SOLID Principles and Domain-Driven Design
+SOLID Principles and Domain-Driven Design: A Developer's Guide

-SOLID Principles and Domain-Driven Design
+SOLID Principles and Domain-Driven Design: A Developer's Guide

 A class should have one, and only one, reason to change.

-โŒ Bad Example - Class doing too many things:
+Bad Example - Class doing too many things:

 public class User